danielyxie/bitburner/README.md

     Applying/working for companies

     Factions

+    Change Company pages to display "apply for promotion" and other stuff when you are already employed there

+    Augmentations
 Tasks TODO:
 	Script logging functionality?
 Logs to internal "log file" (property of script itself) Tutorial and help